Las Vegas Lights FC

-Las Vegas Lights FC is an American professional soccer team based in Las Vegas, Nevada, that plays in the USL Championship.
+Las Vegas Lights Football Club is an American professional soccer team based in Las Vegas, Nevada, that plays in the USL Championship.
 The team made its debut in 2018 and plays its home games at Cashman Field.

 The team employs neon imagery in its crest and jerseys.
 It has engaged in unusual promotions to attract fans, including the use of llama mascots and rewarding players with casino chips.
-The team's main rivals were Reno 1868 FC, a Nevada club who used to play in the USL Championship but folded due to the COVID-19 pandemic in 2020.
+The Lights are owned by an investment group led by former Major League Baseball player José Bautista.